danfuzz/samizdat/doc/language-guide/a01-samizdat-0.md

-In Layer 0, the only backslash escapes that are recognized are the trivial one-character ones. *Not* included are hexadecimal escapes, entity escapes, `\/`, the ignoring of newlines, or string interpolation.
+In Layer 0, the only backslash escapes that are recognized are the trivial one-character ones. *Not* included are hexadecimal escapes, entity escapes, `\/`, the escaped newlines, or string interpolation.
 Handling of all of these is implemented in Layer 2.

-In addition, literal newlines are not valid inside string literals in Layer 0.
-Handling of newlines is implemented in Layer 1.
+In addition, literal newlines are not ever valid inside string literals in Layer 0.
+Handling of *unescaped* newlines is implemented in Layer 1.

 #### Maps